Skip to content

 You just survived wedding planning.
 Do not schedule anything intense.
 Check into your hotel, walk to the nearest beach, and do absolutely nothing.
 Order room service.
 Take a nap.
 Watch the sunset with a cocktail.
 Let the island ease you into vacation mode.

 On Day 2, have a lazy breakfast, spend the morning at Eagle Beach or Palm Beach, and reserve the evening for your first special dinner.
-I recommend Barefoot Restaurant on Eagle Beach for night one — it is toes-in-the-sand dining with excellent seafood and a sunset that will make you both go quiet.
+Barefoot Restaurant on Surfside Beach is the pick for night one.
+It is toes-in-the-sand dining with excellent seafood and a sunset that will make you both go quiet.

 Now that you are rested, it is time for experiences.
-Day 3: book a morning catamaran snorkel cruise with Jolly Pirates ($65 per person, 4 hours).
+Day 3: book a morning catamaran snorkel cruise with Jolly Pirates ($65 per person, 4 hours), or reserve a catamaran sail and snorkel trip ahead of time.
 You will snorkel the Antilla Shipwreck, use the rope swing, and enjoy an open bar.
 It is active and fun without being exhausting.

-Day 4: rent a Jeep ($70-100 per day) and drive to Arikok National Park.
+Day 4: rent a Jeep ($70-100 per day) and drive to Arikok National Park, or book a guided Arikok jeep safari and let someone else handle the rough trails.
 Hike to the Natural Pool (Conchi), explore the caves with ancient Arawak drawings, and stop at Boca Prins for dramatic coastal views.
 Pack swimwear, water shoes, sunscreen, and plenty of water.
 On the way back, drive the south coast through Savaneta and stop at Zeerovers for the freshest fried fish on the island ($12-18 per person, cash only, closed Mondays and Tuesdays).

 Day 8: a completely open day.
 Return to your favorite beach, try a water sport you have not done yet (paddleboarding at Eagle Beach is wonderfully peaceful for two), or simply enjoy your hotel.
 Tonight, dress up for Papiamento Restaurant, set in a 175-year-old estate house with a courtyard pool.
 Budget $130-170 for two.